 Questions fréquentes

-How many prompts do you need to test for a reliable benchmark?+
+How many prompts do you need for a reliable benchmark?+

-Count on 20 to 40 prompts per market for a first representative snapshot.
-Below 20, statistical noise distorts your conclusions; above 40, the cost of collection explodes with no major gain in information.
-Spread them across discovery, comparison and decision questions to cover the entire buying journey.
+Plan for 20 to 40 prompts per market for a representative first snapshot.
+Below 20, statistical noise distorts your conclusions; above 40, collection cost explodes with no major gain in information.
+Split them across discovery, comparison and decision questions to cover the entire buying journey.

 Which models should you run the benchmark on?+

-At a minimum ChatGPT, Perplexity and Gemini, because they cover most use cases and rely on different citation mechanisms.
-ChatGPT has more than 900 million weekly users.
+At a minimum ChatGPT, Perplexity and Gemini, because they cover most usage and rely on different citation mechanisms.
+ChatGPT alone has over 900 million weekly users.
 Add Claude and Google AI Overviews if your audience uses them.
 Test each model in a fresh session, with no history, to avoid personalization.

-How often should you repeat a competitive LLM benchmark?+
+How often should you repeat an LLM competitive benchmark?+

-Once a month is enough to track a trend, because model answers evolve as updates and the web index change.
+Once a month is enough to track a trend, since model answers evolve with updates and the web index.
 Keep the same prompt list and the same protocol from one wave to the next, otherwise the variations are no longer comparable.
-A quarterly cadence remains acceptable for a stable, low-competition market.
+Quarterly tracking remains acceptable for a stable, low-competition market.

-Does an LLM benchmark replace SEO rank tracking?+
+Does the LLM benchmark replace SEO rank tracking?+

 No, it complements it.
-Google ranking and AI citation share overlap only partially: only 11% of domains are cited by both ChatGPT and AI Overviews.
-Tracking both gives you a complete view of your visibility, from the blue link to the generative answer.
+Google rankings and AI citation share only partially overlap: only 11% of domains are cited by both ChatGPT and AI Overviews.
+Tracking both gives a complete view of your visibility, from the blue link to the generative answer.